Dynamic Asset Pricing with {\alpha}-MEU Model: Model

 Under $\P^\theta$, $\left(B^\theta_{1,t},B^\theta_{2,t}\right):=\left(B^0_{1,t} - \int_0^t \theta_{s} \d s,B^0_{2,t}\right)$, $t\ge 0$ is a two-dimensional Brownian motion with correlation $\rho$.
 By \eqref{eq:consumption} and \eqref{eq:omega}, we have

 Thus, the mean growth rate of $\bar C_t$ changes from $\mu_C$ in the benchmark model $\P^0$ to $\mu_C + \theta_{t}\sigma_C$ in the model $\P^\theta$.
 Therefore, the density generator $\theta$ measures the difference in the mean growth rates of the aggregate endowment under $\P^\theta$ and $\P^0$, per unit of the endowment volatility.
 The mean growth rate of $\omega_t$ and the volatilities of $\bar C_t$ and $\omega_t$ are the same under different models $\P^\theta$.
 Therefore, the agent is only ambiguous about the mean growth rate of the aggregate consumption.
 There are two reasons why we do not consider another source of uncertainty: First, it is technically challenging to study portfolio selection and asset pricing with ambiguity in volatility and correlation.
 Second, the mean growth rate of the aggregate consumption is more difficult to estimate than other model parameters.

-Also, note that the ambiguity set ${\cal P}$ is constant in time.
 Thus, the agent does not learn the mean growth rate of the aggregate consumption over time.
 This assumption is also made by \cite{Schroder2011:Investment} and \cite{ChenEpstein2002:AmbiguityRiskAssetReturns}.

 We assume that the agent's preferences for consumption are represented by the $\alpha$-MEU model \citep{Marinacci2002:ProbabilisticSophistication,GhirardatoEtal2004:DifferentiatingAmbiguity,Olszewski2007:Preferences}.
 More precisely, at each time $t$, the agent evaluates a consumption stream $(C_s)_{s\ge t}$ by